College of Health and Human Sciences

 The master's degree has two types of programs: thesis and non-thesis.
 The college offers the non-thesis coursework-only option.
 See the "Academic Departments and Programs" section of this Graduate Bulletin for details about the requirements for each of these programs and to determine which options are available in the department.

 Program policies have been developed in compliance with University policies for the master's degree programs.
 Policies are provided to students the first semester they enroll to guide them throughout their studies.

 Doctoral Degree Program

-The graduate faculty members in the College of Human Sciences have developed policies for the doctoral degree programs in compliance with the University’s policies.
-Refer to the “Graduate Degree Requirements” chapter of this Graduate Bulletin for information about scholarly engagement, program of study, preliminary examination, prospectus, admission to candidacy, dissertation, and defense.
+The graduate faculty members in the College of Health and Human Sciences have developed policies for the doctoral degree programs in compliance with the University's policies.
+Refer to the "Graduate Degree Requirements" chapter of this Graduate Bulletin for information about scholarly engagement, program of study, preliminary examination, prospectus, admission to candidacy, dissertation, and defense.
 Policies for doctoral degree programs are given to students the first semester they enroll.
 They give specific information and procedures to guide students throughout their studies.

 There is no college-wide minimum course requirement; individual programs are planned to assist students in gaining sufficient mastery of their field to successfully complete the preliminary examination.
-All doctoral students in the College of Human Sciences, take HOE 6366, Research Best Practices in Human Sciences (2).
+All doctoral students in the College of Health and Human Sciences take HOE 6366, Research Best Practices in Human Sciences (2).
 There is no college-wide foreign language, statistics, or other research tool requirement for the Doctor of Philosophy degree.
 Each department prescribes its own requirements.